What is a PEG Tube (percutaneous endoscopic gastrostomy tube)

 During the intravenous anesthesia, nurses should monitor the blood pressure, pulse and oxygen partial pressure during the whole operation.

-patient’s posture, the lidocaine glue or intravenous sedative is taken and the abdominal puncture site is cleaned and disinfected.
+Patient’s posture, the lidocaine glue or intravenous sedative take and the abdominal puncture site clean and disinfect.
 Reduce the brightness of the room after inserting the gastroscope.
-When the translucent point of the gastroscope is seen from the abdominal wall, it indicates that the tissue between the stomach and the abdominal wall has been pushed open, and the stomach wall is directly in contact with the abdominal wall.
+When the translucent point of the gastroscope see from the abdominal wall, it indicates that the tissue between the stomach and the abdominal wall has pushed open, and the stomach wall is directly in contact with the abdominal wall.

-The puncture point of the gastrostomy should be selected at the brightest point of the gastroscope, usually the upper left abdomen.
-When the finger presses the puncture site of the abdominal wall, the fingertip on the stomach wall can be seen through the gastroscope.
-After the optimal puncture point is selected, local infiltration anesthesia is performed, and the needle is pulled back while the needle is being drawn.
+The puncture point of the gastrostomy shall be select at the brightest point of the gastroscope, usually the upper left abdomen.
+When the finger presses the puncture site of the abdominal wall, the fingertip on the stomach wall can see through the gastroscope.
+After the optimal puncture point select, local infiltration anesthesia performs, and the needle pulls back while the needle is drawing.

-After the local anesthetic is injected at the puncture site, an incision of about 1 cm is cut in the local skin, and then the cannulated needle is inserted into the gastric cavity.
+After the local anesthetic injects at the puncture site.
+An incision of about 1 cm is cut in the local skin, and then the cannulated needle inserted into the gastric cavity.
 Then, a long wire is built into the stomach cavity from the inside of the cannula.
-After the wire enters the stomach, the wire is clamped under the gastroscope with a biopsy forceps, and then the oral cavity is taken out as the gastroscope is withdrawn.
+After the wire enters the stomach, the wire clamps under the gastroscope with a biopsy forceps.
+Then the oral cavity takes out as the gastroscope withdraw.

-The end of the PEG tube is fastened to the lead wire outside the mouth, and then the wire is tightened from the puncture site of the abdominal wall, and the PEG tube is introduced from the esophagus into the stomach and pulled out of the body from the puncture site.
+The end of the PEG tube fast to the lead wire outside the mouth.
+Then the wire tight from the puncture site of the abdominal wall.
+The PEG tube introduces from the esophagus into the stomach and pulls out of the body from the puncture site.
 At this point, insert the gastroscope again, check the position of the PEG tube head, and pay attention to the excessive tension of the gasket in the catheter head.

-After the examination is completed, the gastroscope is withdrawn, and the root of the PEG tube is attached to the card outside the abdominal wall so that the stomach wall and the abdominal wall are kept in close contact, and the PEG tube is fixed.
+After the examination completes, the gastroscope withdraw.
+The root of the PEG tube attaches to the card outside the abdominal wall so that the stomach wall and the abdominal wall are kept in close contact and the PEG tube fixe.

-PEG was originally designed to provide a long-term enteral nutrition pathway for patients with normal gastrointestinal function but not oral feeding.
-All patients who are expected to have no nutrients for more than 2 weeks or more should receive nutritional support.
+PEG originally designed to provide a long-term enteral nutrition pathway for patients with normal gastrointestinal function but not oral feeding.
+All patients who expect to have no nutrients for more than 2 weeks or more shall receive nutritional support.

-If the patient has a normal gastrointestinal function and the enteral nutrition support time is not more than 30 days, a nasogastric tube or a nasogastric tube can be placed for nutritional support.
-If the enteral nutrition time is expected to be 30 days, a gastrostomy should be considered.
+If the patient has a normal gastrointestinal function and the enteral nutrition support time is not more than 30 days.
+A nasogastric tube or a nasogastric tube can place for nutritional support.
+If the enteral nutrition time expects to be 30 days, a gastrostomy shall consider.

 These patients may be severe neurological dysphagia or developmental disorders, oropharyngeal traumatic or neoplastic obstruction, or critically ill patients who require prolonged tracheal intubation.

-The range of PEG indications has been expanding and has been applied to burn patients (even though the skin of burn sites), facilitating the implementation of high-calorie nutrition support in the intestine.
-It has also been used in patients with esophageal cancer and head and neck cancer who are receiving adjuvant therapy.
+The range of PEG indications has been expanding and has applied to burn patients (even though the skin of burn sites).
+Facilitating the implementation of high-calorie nutrition support in the intestine.
+It has also used in patients with esophageal cancer and head and neck cancer who are receiving adjuvant therapy.
 Patients with severe maxillofacial trauma can also benefit from PEG.

-Non-nutritive applications of PEG include gastric emptying disorders, inoperable intestinal obstruction for gastrointestinal decompression; can also be applied to children taking medication and biliary fistula; patients with external drainage bile reinfusion; an esophageal hiatal hernia and gastric torsion Multiple PEG was placed in the patient as a method of gastric fixation.
+Non-nutritive applications of PEG include gastric emptying disorders, inoperable intestinal obstruction for gastrointestinal decompression; can also apply to children taking medication and biliary fistula.
+Patients with external drainage bile reinfusion; an esophageal hiatal hernia and gastric torsion Multiple PEG placed in the patient as a method of gastric fixation.

 Contraindications to PEG fall into three categories: